zilishen/documentation/content/solutions/open-source-subscription.md

 ---
 title: "Install NGINX Open Source Subscription"
 date: 2023-05-31T12:00:00-07:00
-description: "This article explains how to download and install the products in the [F5 NGINX Open Source Subscription]."
+description: "Learn how to download and install the products in the F5 NGINX Open Source Subscription."
 # Assign weights in increments of 100
 weight: 300
 toc: true